Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Language and geography analysis

 \subsection{IP address geolocation}

-\paragraph{Method: } In addition to country domain, we refer to an IP address geolocation database in order to obtain the country related to a source domain.
+\paragraph{Method: } In addition to country domain, we refer to an IP address geolocation database in order to determine the country related to a source domain.
 Similar to the approach in \citet{c4}, we use the IP2Location Lite IP-Country Database \citep{ip2location}, which has been demonstrated to have high country-level accuracy \citep{komosny2017location, poese2011ip}.
-We obtain the IP address set using the python \texttt{socket} library for a random selection of 1 million CommonPool samples, which result in 200 thousand unique websites.
+We obtain the IP address set using the python \texttt{socket} library for a random selection of 1 million CommonPool samples, which results in 200 thousand unique websites.
 IP2Location then successfully identifies the country of 95.7\% of the sampled website domains, which corresponds to 770 thousand CommonPool samples.
 We recognize that websites can be hosted in various data servers around the world, or based on user location, so IP addresses may not accurately represent the location of a website \citep{livadariu2020accuracy}.
-As such, we use geolocation to complement the other methods we implement to obtain geographic region.
+As such, we use inferred geolocation to complement the other methods we implement to obtain geographic region.

-\subsubsection{Most websites are hosted in the United States, and data hosted in Western countries bypass the filter at higher rates.}
+\subsubsection{The inferred geolocation of most websites come from the United States, and samples with IP address locations from Western countries bypass the filter at higher rates.}

-\Cref{fig:ip_addr} demonstrates that for both the raw dataset and filtered dataset, an overwhelming majority of data comes from the United States, although this could be due to the origin location used to ping the website.
-We also find that the countries with the higher pass rates correspond to those in Western regions, and that data hosted in non-Western regions are filtered out at higher rates.
+\Cref{fig:ip_addr} demonstrates that for both the raw dataset and filtered dataset, the inferred geolocation of an overwhelming majority of data come from the United States, although this may be due to the origin location used to ping the website.
+We also find that the IP address locations of countries with higher pass rates correspond to those in Western regions, and that data with inferred geolocations from non-Western regions are filtered out at higher rates.